YlsooCorp/aivory-pro/docs/customizations.md

 # Customizing and Creating Derivative Applications

-This document outlines how to develop applications derived from big-AGI.
+This document outlines how to develop applications derived from Ylsoo Aivory.

 ## Manual Customization